Allighyn History, Family Crest & Coats of Arms

 The name Allighyn is an old Anglo-Saxon name.
 It comes from when a family lived in the place named Allingham, which was in Kent.
 Allingham is a compound name, composed of the Old English elements Alling, which means holly, and ham, which means homestead.
 Thus, Allingham means holly homestead.

 Early Origins of the Allighyn family

 The surname Allighyn was first found in Kent where they were Lords of the manor of Allingham.

 Early History of the Allighyn family

-Another 146 words (10 lines of text) covering the years 161 and 1613 are included under the topic Early Allighyn History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Allighyn research.
+Another 79 words (6 lines of text) covering the years 161 and 1613 are included under the topic Early Allighyn History in all our PDF Extended History products and printed products wherever possible.

 Allighyn Spelling Variations

 Before the last few hundred years, the English language had no fast system of spelling rules.
 For that reason, spelling variations are commonly found in early Anglo-Saxon surnames.
 Over the years, many variations of the name Allighyn were recorded, including Alingham, Allingham, Hallingham, Allighan and many more.

 Early Notables of the Allighyn family (pre 1700)